 The JH-101 had the standard CJ-3B radiator guard and headlights, as also seen on the Ixo diecast model above.
 The nameplate above the grille read "Hotchkiss-Willys".

 Nearly 3,500 JH-101's were sold over the five years.
 The JH-101 seen here was converted for use by a fire department.
-(See Pompe Guinard "Forest Fire Truck" on CJ3B.info.)
+(See Pompe Guinard "Forest Fire Trucks" on CJ3B.info.)
 Photo courtesy Sainte Alauzie Club Auto Retro.

 The high hood Jeeps built by Hotchkiss in the 1960s are easily identified by their headlights, smaller than those on the JH-101 and the standard Willys CJ-3B.
 The change was probably made to accommodate a French supplier of electrical parts.